zarf-dev/proposals/0008-show-manifest-and-values/README.md

 How will UX be reviewed, and by whom?
 -->

-This command could print Zarf variables with the `sensitive` key set to true.
-Zarf variables are set using values that a user already has access to: user input, configuration files, or their default value in the zarf.yaml file.
+The `inspect manifest` and `inspect values-files` commands could print Zarf variables with the `sensitive` key set to true.
+Zarf variables are set using values that a user already has access to: user input or configuration files.
 Given that these commands are expected to be run by a user developing a package or preparing for a deployment and not in an automated system, we deem these risks acceptable.

 ## Design Details